o3de/o3de.org/content/docs/user-guide/gems/reference/multiplayer/multiplayer-gem/configuration.md

         Source/AutoGen/MyFirstNetworkComponent.AutoComponent.xml
     )
     ```
 {{< note >}}After completing the setup steps in this guide, you can delete the temporary auto-component and create a new auto-component, or use it as a starting point.
-There always needs to be at least 1 auto-component.
-Find out more in general about multiplayer auto-components [here](/docs/user-guide/gems/reference/multiplayer/multiplayer-gem/autocomponents/), or follow [this tutorial](/docs/learning-guide/tutorials/multiplayer/first-multiplayer-component/).{{< /note >}}
+There must always be at least one auto-component.

+You can learn more about multiplayer auto-components [here](/docs/user-guide/gems/reference/multiplayer/multiplayer-gem/autocomponents/), or follow [this tutorial](/docs/learning-guide/tutorials/multiplayer/first-multiplayer-component/).{{< /note >}}

 ## Module and System component setup